JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/list/get_random_list_element.rst

 nodes in a loop while using the index as a seed, you can change the extra seed to get different results from the other nodes.

-Animation Nodes automatically change the *Node Seed* when you duplicate or add a new *Get Random List Element* node.
+Animation Nodes automatically changes the *Node Seed* when you duplicate or add a new *Get Random List Element* node.

 Examples of Usage